Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 ✅ Best for surface lines?
 Medium-strength peels

-IPL laser targets pigmentation by breaking down melanin in the skin.
-It’s especially useful for sunspots, melasma, and age-related discolouration.
+IPL Laser targets pigmentation by breaking down melanin in the skin.
+It’s especially useful for sun spots, melasma, and age-related discoloration.

 Peels gradually smooth rough skin and reduce pore size.

-Laser can also smooth the skin, but with additional lifting and tightening effects, particularly when RF is added.
+Laser can smooth the skin but provides additional lifting and tightening effects, particularly when RF is added.

 ✅ Best for sagging or texture loss?
 Laser